DianaNites/cargo-image/README.md

 ## Limitations

-No attempt is made to follow the `.cargo/config` search path, eg this tool will not look in the parent directory like `cargo` would.
+* No attempt is made to follow the `.cargo/config` search path, eg this tool will not look in the parent directory like `cargo` would.
+* Your kernel will only ever be built in Debug mode.
+This will change in the future.

 ## FAQ